kmathisbf/CheckPlz/README.md

 - **Scan Results:** Displays detection status, potential malicious offsets, and the time taken for scanning.
 - **Hex Dump Analysis:** Detailed views of the suspicious sections, highlighting malicious bytes.

-## License
-This project is licensed under the MIT License.
-Refer to the `LICENSE` file for full details.

-## Contribution Guidelines
-We welcome contributions to CheckPlz!
-Feel free to submit issues or pull requests through the GitHub repository.

-## Disclaimer
-**CheckPlz** is a Rust-only adaptation of **ThreatCheck**, developed for educational and testing purposes.
-Ensure compliance with all applicable laws and regulations while using this tool.

----

-Take your threat detection capabilities to the next level with **CheckPlz**!